GSA/piv-guides/_devconfig/ssh-all.md

   * [Using PIV/CAC and SSH from a Mac OS X Computer](#Using-piv/cac-and-ssh-for-remote-access-from-a-mac-os-x-computer)
   * [Configure a UNIX-like Server](#configure-a-unix-like-server)

-## About PIV/CAC Key Pairs and Public Certificates
+## A Word about PIV/CAC Key Pairs and Public Certificates

   * Your PIV/CAC contains an authentication key pair and public certificate.
   * Using the PIV/CAC key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access.

-## Use PIV/CAC for SSH from a Windows-Based Computer
+## Use PIV/CAC for SSH from a Windows Computer

 ### Hardware and software requirements

   * A PIV/CAC
-  * Windows-based computer
+  * Windows computer
   * A smartcard reader
   * PuTTY-CAC application
   * Pageant application